mattmikula/spring-boot-employees-app/README.md

 Both of the above methods will make the server available at http://localhost:8080/employees.

 ### Example requests
-A [postman](https://www.getpostman.com/) collection has been provided in the repo's docs folder for some example requests.
+A [postman](https://www.getpostman.com/) collection has been provided in the repo's docs folder to demonstrate some example requests.
-You can install postman and import the collection to begin interacting with this server.
+You can install postman and [import the collection](https://www.getpostman.com/docs/v6/postman/collections/data_formats#exporting-and-importing-postman-data) to use these examples.

 ### Documentation
 Please refer to the [formal API documentation](http://localhost:8080/swagger-ui.html) after launching the web server to